Indiana’s New Career Pathway

 Below, you’ll find additional information about CEMETS iLab Indiana and youth apprenticeship.

-The iLab announced the formation of the coalition and their vision to build a new statewide education and training system in January 2024.
+In January 2024, the iLab announced the formation of the coalition and their vision to build a new statewide education and training system.

 READ MORE

-The iLab released their strategic plan for building a new statewide professional education and training system in September 2024.
+In September 2024, the iLab released their strategic plan for building a new statewide professional education and training system.

 READ MORE